Misspecified Bernstein-Von Mises theorem for hierarchical models: Applications

-As a surrogate likelihood $q_\theta$, we take the Gaussian distribution with mean and covariance set equal to the mean $\mu_{\theta}$ and covariance matrix $\Sigma_\theta$ of the $X_i$ under the true data-generating distribution.
-We endow $\theta\in\Theta\subset\mathbb{R}^d$ with a prior distribution $\Pi$.
-The following corollary shows that the corresponding misspecified posterior is asymptotically Gaussian with a covariance matrix given in Equation~\eqref{eq:Vstar}.
+We consider the posterior distribution for the parameter $\q$ relative to the Gaussian surrogate model with the true mean vector and covariance matrix, as given in \eqref{EqMeanCovarianceModel}.
+The following corollary describes the limiting law of the corresponding misspecified posterior distribution.
 The proof is based on Theorem~\ref{cor:BvM:hierarhical} and is deferred to Section~\ref{sec:cor:examp2}.